deployphp/docs/hosts.md

         └── ...
 ~~~

-### One host for a few stage
+### One host for a few stages

-It's often you have only one server for prod and beta stages.
-You can easily configure it:
+Often you have only one server for prod and beta stages.
+You can easily configure them:

 ~~~php
 host('production')